 From Shiroishi Station Fox Village:

 Considering its recent boom of popularity, the bus-service to Fox Village still has a long way to go to catch up with demand!
-The bus only runs once a day on Tuesdays and Fridays!
+The bus only runs once a day on Tuesdays, Fridays and weekends!
 It is called the ‘Castle-kun’ bus service to ‘Kawarago’.
 You will need to tell the bus-driver that you would like to get-off at ‘kitsune-mura mae’ (in front of Fox Village).

 Shiroishi Station Fox Village: 7:58am ~ 8:55am